Virtual Production For Broadcast: Principles, Terminology & Technology

 The Challenges

-That’s a good point, though, to accept that there are some caveats to deal with.
+It is sensible to accept that there are some caveats to deal with.
 Despite the huge contrast and high brightness of an LED wall, it is not completely immune to the fall of light; a large proportion of the surface is made not of black paint but of reflective plastic LEDs.
+Certain kinds of reflective surfaces, particularly hard mirrors, can also break the illusion by making it clear that objects displayed on the video wall are much closer than they realistically ought to be.
 Other boundaries include frame rate limits.
-Nobody’s shooting material at a thousand frames per second on a virtual production stage.
-Certain kinds of reflective surfaces, particularly hard mirrors, can also break the illusion by making it clear that the video wall is much closer than it realistically ought to be.
+Nobody’s shooting material at a thousand frames per second on a virtual production stage, though in other ways the ability to finely control the timing of each frame displayed makes things like live multi-camera production possible.

 It’s a mistake to think that it involves less work per se.
-It does involve different work, crucially, at different times; a post production workload becomes a pre production workload.
-Again, that’s nothing new; the model unit on Aliens worked simultaneously with the rest of the production to create the background plates that the main unit would need.
-That’s not a complicated requirement, but it is outside the experience of much of the film industry in 2023.
+It does involve different work, crucially, at different times; a post production workload becomes a pre production workload, in stark contrast to the extended post production time of a modern effects movie.
+That’s not a complicated requirement, but it is outside the experience of much of the film industry.
 The upside is that, in an ideal world, virtual production requires absolutely no special consideration in post production whatsoever.

-It does, however, impose an absolutely cast-iron deadline on the people who are preparing the material which will be displayed on the video wall, whether that’s footage or a 3D world or a hybrid of the two.
-Similar workloads exist; they simply exist in different disciplines, and at different times.
+It does, however, impose an inviolable deadline on the people who are preparing the material which will be displayed on the video wall, whether that’s footage or a 3D world or a hybrid of the two.

 Whether virtual production seems expensive depends very much on the intent.
 It’s perhaps safe to say that it can best save money for productions which were otherwise looking at a considerable spend on moving lots of people to lots of international destinations.
 It can make expensive things cheaper; whether it can make cheap things even cheaper is a more complicated question.